New South Wales federal redistribution

 As proposed by the Redistribution Committee for New South Wales |

 An overview of the augmented Electoral Commission's conclusions on the majority of issues raised in objections to the proposed redistribution is presented on this page.
-A number of objections were unable to be implemented by the augmented Electoral Commission because of the requirement that the number of electors in the 46 electoral divisions in New South Wales meet the two numerical constraints arising from the Electoral Act.
+A number of objections were unable to be implemented by the augmented Electoral Commission because of the requirement that the number of electors in the 46 electorates in New South Wales meet the two numerical constraints arising from the Electoral Act.

 Objections and comments on objections which have not been discussed below will be outlined in the final report of the augmented Electoral Commission.
 Given the large number of objections received, not all have been referenced in the commentary below on specific conclusions.